zwiebert/tronferno-mcu/docs/CLI.md

 Except for rtc-only, all timer options should be send together by a single command line.
 They are all transmitted together in a monolithic data block.
 So even if you just want to change the daily timer, a full data block containing weekly timer and astro timer data is send.
 All options ommitted will be set to their default value "disabled."

-We cannot read any data from the receivers anyway, so to be able to tell a user which timer data is currently stored in a receiver, the only way is to memorize it elsewhere.
+We cannot read any data from the receivers anyway, so to be able to tell a user which timer data is currently stored in a receiver, the only way is to memorize it elsewhere (in the MCU would be best, I'm working on it).
 Because of this, the original central unit 2411 will not know about any timers or options set by our MCU and vice versa.
 All timer commands will also set the RTC of the receiver.
 So the RTC of the MCU should set to the correct time, which is usally done by NTP.
 If NTP is not available it needs to be set by the user or the front-end (GUI).
 ```
    timer sun-auto=1 astro=0 ...;    set all options on a single command line
    timer sun-auto=1;                this enables sun automatic